About TheGodGuy

 Philosopher/Theologian Edward F. Sylvia, M.T.S. attended the School of Visual Arts in New York and received his Master of Theological Studies at the Pacific School of Religion in Berkeley, CA and a Certificate of Swedenborgian Studies from the Swedenborgian House of Studies.
 He is a member of the Center for Theology and the Natural Sciences (C.T.N.S.) and the Swedenborg Scientific Association (S.S.A.).

-Author of Sermon From the Compost Pile: Seven Steps Toward Creating An Inner Garden, his next book, Proving God, will fulfill a continuing vision that God’s fingerprints of love can be found everywhere in the manifest universe.
+Award-winning author of Sermon From the Compost Pile: Seven Steps Toward Creating An Inner Garden and Proving God, which fulfills a continuing vision that God’s fingerprints of love can be found everywhere in the manifest universe.
+His newest book, Swedenborg & Gurdjieff: The Missing Links is an edgy collection of anti-intuitive essays for personal transformation that challenges and inspires.

 Mr. Sylvia has been a student of the ideas of both Emanuel Swedenborg and George I. Gurdjieff for more than thirty years.
 Read more about TheGodGuy, his books and his ideas at http://www.staircasepress.com.